I published a copy of a letter on this site in December 2012.

 Even better I would imagine.

-Have you noticed how very few reliable accounts are even online ?
+Have you noticed how very few reliable accounts are online ?

 The truth about what really happened at Bryn Estyn will probably never see the light of day.